backdrop-contrib/views_css_grid/README.md

 Views CSS Grid
 ------------------------

-Views CSS Grid allows site builders to create a resposive View of content placed into a CSS3 Grid layouts with or without adding their own CSS.
+Views CSS Grid allows site builders to create a responsive View of content placed into a CSS3 Grid layouts with or without adding their own CSS.

 There are facilities to add your own Grid styles.